-- (19) There were no investigations conducted that involved a senior Government employee (GS 15 or above) where an allegation of misconduct was substantiated. - (20) There were no instances of whistleblower retaliation that were reported to the OIG during the reporting period. - (21) There were no attempts by the establishment to interfere with the independence of the OIG that involved budget constraints designed to limit the capabilities of the OIG or incidents where it was apparent that the establishment resisted or objected to the OIG's oversight activities or restricted or significantly delayed access to information. - (22) Disclosure of closed items: - (A) During the reporting period, the OIG did not close any inspections, evaluations, or audits that were not disclosed to the public: and - (B) The Investigation Program section includes a summary of all investigations closed during the reporting period including any investigation involving unsubstantiated allegations of misconduct by senior Government employees.
+- (20) There were no instances of whistleblower retaliation that were reported to the OIG during the reporting period. - (21) There were no attempts by the establishment to interfere with the independence of the OIG that involved budget constraints designed to limit the capabilities of the OIG or incidents where when it was apparent that the establishment resisted or objected to the OIG's oversight activities or restricted or significantly delayed access to information. - (22) Disclosure of closed items: - (A) During the reporting period, the OIG did not close any inspections, evaluations, or audits that were not disclosed to the public: and - (B) All investigations that were closed during the reporting period are reported in the Investigation section of this report.